 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical studies to demonstrate the safety and efficacy of the product candidates in humans.
 Clinical testing is expensive, time consuming and uncertain as to outcome.
 In addition, we may rely in part on preclinical, clinical and quality data generated by clinical research organizations, or CROs, and other third parties for regulatory submissions for our product candidates.
 While we have or will have agreements governing these third parties' services, we have limited influence over their actual performance.
-If these third parties do not make data available to us, or, if applicable, make regulatory submissions in a timely manner, in each case pursuant to our agreements with them, our development programs may be significantly delayed, and we may need to conduct additional studies or collect additional data independently.
+If these third parties do not make data available to us, or, if applicable, make regulatory submissions in a timely manner, in each case pursuant to our agreements with them, our development programs may be significantly delayed and we may need to conduct additional studies or collect additional data independently.
 In either case, our development costs would increase.
-We conducted our Phase 1 clinical trial of CRN00808 in Australia, and we submitted an IND to the FDA in August 2018 prior to initiating our Phase 2 clinical trials in late 2018.
-Our Phase 2 clinical trials will be conducted at centers in the United States as well as in certain European countries.
-We may conduct future Phase 1 clinical trials for our other product candidates outside the United States.
+We conducted our Phase 1 clinical trial of CRN00808 in Australia, and we will need to submit an IND for acceptance by the FDA and comparable foreign regulatory authorities prior to initiating our planned Phase 2 clinical trials.
+We may conduct our future Phase 1 clinical trials for our other product candidates outside the United States.
 The FDA or comparable foreign regulatory authorities may require us to conduct additional preclinical studies for any product candidate before it allows us to initiate clinical trials under any IND or similar regulatory filing, which may lead to additional delays and increase the costs of our preclinical development programs.
 Any such delays in the commencement or completion of our ongoing and planned clinical trials for our product candidates could significantly affect our product development costs.